-GOP Senator On Defense As WNBA Team She Co-Owns Embraces 'Black Lives Matter'
+GOP Senator On Defense As WNBA Team She Co-Owns Embraces Black Lives Matter

 The November race is effectively two party primaries combined, Robinson argued, with a final runoff contest likely in January.

 Under Georgia's special election rules, a candidate must win more than 50% of the vote to avoid a runoff.
-Loeffler faces 20 opponents and a runoff between the top two vote getters is almost certain.
+Loeffler faces 20 opponents, and a runoff between the top two vote-getters is almost certain.

 After November, the race will more than likely become about winning over the state's independent voters, Robinson said.